aces/Loris/modules/acknowledgements/README.md

 The purpose of the Acknowledgement Generator is to aid in dynamically generating an appropriate list of people to acknowledge for any given publication.

-The code for the public side of things can be found under `htdocs/acknowledgements/`.
+The code for the public side of things can be found within `htdocs/acknowledgements/acknowledgements.php`.

 Example public facing link: `https://<YOUR-BASE-STUDY-URL>/acknowledgements/acknowledgements.php?date=2017-11-17`